Anorgasmia

-Anorgasmia is a type of sexual dysfunction in which a person cannot achieve orgasm despite adequate stimulation.
-Anorgasmia is far more common in females (4.6 percent) than in males and is especially rare in younger men.
+Anorgasmia is a type of sexual dysfunction in which a person cannot achieve orgasm despite adequate sexual stimulation.
+Anorgasmia is far more common in females (4.6%) than in males and is especially rare in younger men.
 The problem is greater in women who are post-menopausal.
 In males, it is most closely associated with delayed ejaculation.
 Anorgasmia can often cause sexual frustration.

 Causes

 The condition is sometimes classified as a psychiatric disorder.
-However, it can also be caused by physiological problems such as diabetic neuropathy, multiple sclerosis, Parkinson's disease, genital mutilation on any gender, complications from genital surgery, pelvic trauma (such as from a straddle injury caused by falling on the bars of a climbing frame, bicycle or gymnastics beam), hormonal imbalances, total hysterectomy, spinal cord injury, cauda equina syndrome, uterine embolisation, childbirth trauma (vaginal tearing through the use of forceps or suction or a large or unclosed episiotomy), vulvodynia and cardiovascular disease.
+However, it can also be caused by physiological problems such as diabetic neuropathy, multiple sclerosis, Parkinson's disease, genital mutilation on any gender, complications from genital surgery, pelvic trauma (such as from a straddle injury caused by falling on the bars of a climbing frame, bicycle or gymnastics beam), hormonal imbalances, total hysterectomy, spinal cord injury, cauda equina syndrome, uterine embolisation, childbirth trauma (vaginal tearing naturally or through the use of forceps or suction or a large or unclosed episiotomy), vulvodynia and cardiovascular disease.

 Drugs-induced

-A common cause of anorgasmia, in both women and men, is the use of anti-depressants, particularly selective serotonin reuptake inhibitors (SSRIs).
+A common cause of anorgasmia, in both women and men, is the use of antidepressants, particularly selective serotonin reuptake inhibitors (SSRIs).
 Though reporting of anorgasmia as a side effect of SSRIs is not precise, studies have found that 17–41% of users of such medications are affected by some form of sexual dysfunction.

 Another cause of anorgasmia is cocaine use and opiate addiction, particularly to heroin.